dannysaleeb/VoxBox/README.md

 - `>>@`: route labelled voices.
 - `>>*`: create a live labelled-voice selector from a multi.
 - `>>/`: create a live clipped view of a time range.
+- `>><`: split value selections or create live forks, depending on the spec.
+- `@`: name nodes inside a chain for later lookup and session reconciliation.

 This should be tested and documented more completely before the DSL grows.
+In particular, `>><` now carries two meanings and should either be clarified, renamed, or carefully documented.

 ### 3. Turn More Sketches Into Tests